decorator-factory/lanim/mkdocs/docs/tutorial/hello/index.md

 Theis object doesn't _do_ anything yet --- it's a simple value, like a number or a string.

-## 3. Make a static animation of the sign
+## 3. Make a static animation of the greeting

 ```py hl_lines="1 6"
 from lanim.core import const_a